goghan123/Portfolio/README.md

 # Portfolio

 1. Rafaela: Webpage (frontend & backend) developed for an entrepeneurship.
 Since this link is a demo, it is not actually capable of concluding any purchase.
 The price format is with comma (int),(decimal) instead of using dot (int).(decimal) since that is the argentinian format.
-It was developed with React and firstly located in an Express.js server and after that.
+It was developed with React and firstly located in an Express.js server.
+Then it was hosted on GitHub Pages.
 Also, the whole web is responsive.
-Some functions may seem redundant but they are meant to reduce the possibility of bugs and information loose while navigating from any subpage to another.
+Some functions may seem redundant but they are meant to minimize the possibility of bugs and information loss while navigating from any subpage to another.
 //Rafaela code: https://github.com/goghan123/Rafaela
 //Rafaela web (GitHub Pages): https://goghan123.github.io/Rafaela/#/ Main languages used: React, Node.js, Express.js, JavaScript, HTML, Reactstrap.